 Markup percentage calculator is useful as you can be certain that your recruitment business is creating a proportional amount of money for each of your products, regardless of whether your costs go up or down.
 As your business grows, your markups will scale in proportion.

 Margin vs markup: These are two different perspectives on the relationship between price and cost (much like a cup being half full or half empty).

-As previously mentioned, margin is the difference between your selling cost and the amount you spent to make the product, and markup is the difference between your selling price and your profit.
+As previously mentioned, the marginal profit calculator lets you know the difference between your selling cost and the amount you spent to make the product, and markup is the difference between your selling price and your profit.

 There are benefits to both:

 - Markup ensures that you are generating revenue every time you make a sale.

 - Margin helps you to track how much profit you make for each sale.